About

 Our Mission: Fullness in Christ

-Love Fulfilled Ministry is dedicated to helping you grow, bringing you into the fullness of God through Jesus Christ.
+Love Fulfilled Ministry is dedicated to helping people grow, bringing into the fullness of God through Jesus Christ.
 Our goal is mature adulthood, measuring our stature by nothing less than the image of Christ Himself.

 We believe this is the ultimate purpose of the church as stated in Paul's writings, specifically in Ephesians 4.